Connect

 Wat Bo is less touristy than Pub Street – and was voted one of the coolest neighborhoods in Asia by Time Out.
 Rightly or wrongly.
 None the less it’s a nice place to experience whilst visiting Siem Reap.
 Theres plenty of cool cafes in the area.
 Watch this space for my coolest cafes in Siem Reap guide, coming soon.

-Atmosphere at recommended restaurant, Sugar Palm, In Wat Bo in Siem Reap
+Food at recommended restaurant, Sugar Palm, In Wat Bo in Siem Reap

 Banlle Vegetarian Restaurant